 The Spirit of St. Louis was a train born primarily out of marketing as it replaced two former trains of the Pennsylvania Railroad and looked to capitalize on the recent success of Charles Lindbergh by naming a train in honor of his airplane that traveled across the Atlantic Ocean between New York and Paris.

 Alas, like most trains around the country the Spirit had lost a great deal of its on-board accommodations by that time.
 In addition, Penn Central's inability to maintain equipment to proper standards only worsened the situation.
 Under Amtrak management the train survived for a few months until it was discontinued entirely as the carried consolidated and streamlined operations.

 The Spirit was certainly not the first Pennsy passenger train to serve New York and St. Louis.
 The train replaced the railroad's earlier runs between the two cities named the New Yorker and St. Louisan (the eastbound version of this train remained as a secondary run to St. Louis for many years), renaming them as the Spirit on June 15, 1927.

 When it came to streamliners the Pennsylvania Railroad was somewhat conservative to the new fad in passenger trail travel.
 However, unwilling to let its fierce rival New York Central gain the upper hand the Pennsy spent quite a bit of resources upgrading its most popular long distance runs like the Broadway Limited, which entered service as a streamliner the same day as the 20th Century Limited on June 15, 1938.

-In general the trains featured a classic Tuscon red livery with gold pinstripes and an interior that was a decorated and yellows and blues.
+In general the trains featured a classic Tuscan red livery with gold pinstripes and an interior that was a decorated and yellows and blues.
 Just as the NYC called its new streamliners the Great Steel Fleet, the PRR marketed its three trains mentioned above as its new Fleet of Modernism.

 From the summer of 1938 through the spring of 1941 the PRR continued to upgrade its long distance passenger fleet with rebuilt heavyweight equipment until its initial four trains that were part of the Fleet of Modernism were completely equipped to full streamliner status (the railroad would continue to add more, particularly after the war).

 The Spirit survived through the Penn Central era, albeit as a shadow of its former self.
 Initially, Amtrak even retained the train until discontinuing it permanently after a months of operation in July, 1971 (the B&O's former National Limited took its place).
 Along with the Broadway Limited it was the only Midwestern PRR train retained by Amtrak upon its startup.